Carl Hubbell: New York Giants (1928–1943)

 In its 1936 World Series cover story about Lou Gehrig and Carl Hubbell, Time depicted the Fall Classic that year between crosstown rivals Giants and Yankees as "a personal struggle between Hubbell and Gehrig", calling Hubbell "...currently baseball's No. 1 Pitcher and among the half dozen ablest in the game's annals."
 Time said that while he was growing up on his family's Missouri farm, he "practiced for hours...throwing stones at a barn door until he could unfailingly hit knotholes no bigger than a dime".

 Hubbell was released at the end of the 1943 season.
 He had posted a 4–4 record that year, marking the only time he did not record double-digit wins.
 However, Giants owner Horace Stoneham immediately appointed him as director of player development, a post he held for 35 years.
 During that time, he lived in Haworth, New Jersey; he continued to live there after the Giants left New York.
 The last ten years of his life were spent as a Giants scout.
-At the time of his death, he was one of the last New York Giants still active in some capacity in baseball, and the last player from the McGraw era who was still active in the game.
+At the time of his death, he was one of the last New York Giants still active in some capacity in baseball, the last player from the McGraw era who was still active in the game, and one of the last living members of the franchise from McGraw's time.

 All-Star Game record

 In the 1934 All Star Game played at the Polo Grounds, Hubbell produced one of baseball's most memorable moments by striking out five future Hall of Famers in succession: Babe Ruth, Lou Gehrig, Jimmie Foxx, Al Simmons and Joe Cronin.
-This happened in an era where the strikeout was far less common than today and was regarded as an undesirable outcome for hitters, not merely an acceptable byproduct of swinging for the fences.
 In 1984, the 50th anniversary of this legendary performance, Hubbell was on hand for the 1984 All-Star Game at San Francisco's Candlestick Park to throw out the first pitch, which was a screwball.

 Personal life

 Hubbell was married to Lucille "Sue" Harrington (1905–1967) from 1930 until her death.
 They had two children: Carl Jr. (born 1936) and James.
 Carl Jr. had a brief career in the lower minor leagues and later was a career officer in the United States Marine Corps.

-Hubbell suffered a stroke while driving near his home in Mesa, Arizona on November 21, 1988, that caused him to lose control of his car and crash into a lamppost.
-He was taken to a hospital in Scottsdale, where he died of blunt force injuries later that day.
+Hubbell suffered a stroke while driving near his home in Mesa, Arizona, on November 19, 1988, that caused him to lose control of his car and crash into a lamppost.
+He was taken to a hospital in Scottsdale, where he died of blunt force injuries two days later.
 He is interred at Meeker-Newhope Cemetery in Meeker, Oklahoma.
-His death came exactly 30 years after that of his teammate Mel Ott, who likewise died from an automobile accident.
+His death came exactly 30 years after that of his teammate Mel Ott, who likewise died from injuries sustained in an automobile accident.